Who is this information for?

 - Daily nasal saline washing:

-- Most people with chronic rhinosinusitis find that washing their nasal passages daily with saline (salt water) helps reduce symptoms.
+- Most people with chronic rhinosinusitis find that washing their nasal passages daily with saline (salt water) helps reduce infection of the sinuses or other symptoms.

 - Washing the nose before applying medications also clears away mucus and reduces its interference with medications.
 (See MEG Information pamphlet on Saline Irrigation)